 Sample Recognition Letter #4

 I wanted to thank you for the training session last week.
 I was dreading going through training for the new HR system.
 In the past, all technical training has been so dry and boring that I could barely keep my eyes open.
 To my surprise, your class was not only informative but fascinating.
 I feel like I really got the information I need to be able to do my job.

 Now that I've been using the new system for a week, I'm laughing at why I was so freaked out about the change.
 Your class really made the transition smooth.

 If you do receive a note such as this, make sure that you save it.
-When you're writing your self-evaluation each year, you can refer to these thank yous and make sure your boss knows about the impact you have had on your organization.
+When you're writing your self-evaluation each year, you can refer to these notes and make sure your boss knows about the impact you have had on your organization.